 The air conditioning system provides for cabin comfort during all operations, both on the ground and in flight.
 During ground operations when the engines are running, cooling may be provided.
 Controls for the air conditioning system are located on or near the instrument panel.
 Three switches are provided.
 The Master Control Selector consists of a rocker type switch, labeled "A/C", "OFF", and "FAN".
-Selecting the "A/C" position turns on the system's dual evaporator fans, and condenser blower, and belt driven compressor.
-The second rocker switch is "HIGH", "MED", "LOW" evaporator fan speed selection for the forward cockpit.
-The aft evaporator has a separate fan speed 2 position switch, HI/LOW, located in aft cabin.
+Selecting the "A/C" position turns on the system's dual evaporator fans, condenser blower, and belt driven compressor.
+The second rocker switch is a "HIGH", "MED", and "LOW" evaporator fan speed selection for the forward cockpit.
+The aft evaporator has a separate fan speed control switch (2 position, HI/LOW), located in the aft cabin.

-4. Servicing Information: All components are readily accessible for inspection or servicing.
-Major components are accessed as follows:

-- A. Compressor: Remove transmission cowling in accordance with DGAC Maintenance Manual. - B. Condenser/Condenser Blower: Remove baggage compartment floor in accordance with DGAC Maintenance Manual. - C. Forward Evaporator/Evaporator Blower: Remove co-pilot's rudder pedals accordance with DGAC Maintenance Manual. - D. Aft Evaporator/Evaporator Blower: Located above left baggage compartment.
+- 4. Servicing Information: All components are readily accessible for inspection or servicing.
+Major components are accessed as follows: - A. Compressor: Remove transmission cowling in accordance with DGAC Maintenance Manual. - B. Condenser/Condenser Blower: Remove baggage compartment floor in accordance with DGAC Maintenance Manual. - C. Forward Evaporator/Evaporator Blower: Remove co-pilot's rudder pedals accordance with DGAC Maintenance Manual. - D. Aft Evaporator/Evaporator Blower: Located above left baggage compartment.
 Open right-hand transition cowl compartment door. - E. Service Ports/Sight Glass: Located in left baggage compartment.
 Open baggage compartment door.